(This post was last published on February 6th, 2018. It has been updated for accuracy and completeness.)

 - Quickbooks Online – Access your accounting records from anywhere in the world

-There are different terms such as IaaS and PaaS, which stand for Infrastructure as a Service and Platform as a Service respectively.
+You might also come across different terms such as IaaS and PaaS, which stand for Infrastructure as a Service and Platform as a Service respectively.
 They also involve cloud computing, but offer different capabilities as a service.

 Cloud vs SaaS